Related

 The Sibling Conversation

-Here's the piece that feels hardest.
-If your only sibling calls on Sundays but does nothing else, you need to have a direct conversation about shared responsibility.
+This is the piece many caregivers find hardest.
+A sibling who calls on Sundays but does nothing else can still be asked for a concrete contribution.
 Not a guilt trip.
-A concrete ask.
-"I need you to take over medication management remotely using the PillPack app.
+A specific request: "I need you to take over medication management remotely using the PillPack app.
 It takes ten minutes a day."
 Or: "I need you to fund eight hours a week of home health aide time.
 That's $224 a week at current rates in Mom's area."
-Siblings who won't show up physically can sometimes contribute financially or administratively.
-But they won't offer.
-You have to ask, and you have to be specific.

 What a Realistic Care Team Looks Like